Taunggyi: History

-Prior to British colonisation, Taunggyi was a small village of a few huts.
-The area lay on a wide shoulder of the Sittaung Hills of the Shan Hills and was populated by the Shan people at the time.
+Prior to British colonisation, Taunggyi was a small Shan village called Taungte.
+The area lay on a wide shoulder of the Sittaung Hills of the Shan Hills and was populated by those ethnicities at the time.
 The signs of the original village of Taunggyi are long gone, but nearby villages can still be discerned quite easily.

 During British occupation, the town became the chief city and capital of the Southern Shan States.
 Taunggyi's modern development began in 1894, when the British moved their administrative offices from Maing Thauk (Fort Stedman) on the eastern shores of Inle Lake to the higher elevation of Taunggyi, for health and geographical reasons.
-Although geographically within the state of Yawnghwe, the town was denoted as a "notified area" by the British, exempt from the Sawbwa's administration.
+Although geographically within the state of Yawnghwe, the town was denoted as a "notified area" by the British, exempt from the administration of the Sawbwa, the hereditary rulers of Shan states in Upper Myanmar.
 By 1906, there existed a thousand houses.
 Because of civil unrest throughout the Shan States during the early 1900s, Taunggyi served as the chief garrison for military police.
 Taunggyi also served as a supply centre for the Shan States, and catered to persons of many nationalities.